SwanyWu/pickle-to-swagger/README.md

  8. run `docker build -t dockapp:v1 .` to build your own image based on base python:3.9. can check current images in docker UI or `docker images`

- 9. run `docker container run -d -p 8000:5000 dockapp:v1` to build container, you might want to change `8000` if it's already in use. and then run `docker container ls` to check available containers.
+ 9. run `docker run -d --name mlcontainer -p 80:80 dockapp:v1` to build container, you might want to change `8000` if it's already in use. and then run `docker container ls` to check available containers.

+ now go to docker hub and launch app in browser.